Add To Favorites

-Read about tigers as they are described in stories, poetry, and nonfiction.
-Look closely at pictures of tigers' interesting stripes and markings.
+Share a variety of read alouds with students focused on tigers.
+How are these magnificent animals described in stories, poetry, and nonfiction?
+Have students look closely at pictures of tigers' interesting stripes and markings.
 Why are tigers marked this way?

-To create your own decorative mask (for display, rather than to wear), begin by sketching a tiger's head, stripes, and facial features, such as whiskers, with Crayola® Washable Markers.
+To create their own decorative mask (for display, rather than to wear), students begin by sketching a tiger's head, stripes, and facial features, such as whiskers, with Crayola® Washable Markers.
 Use Crayola Scissors to cut out the head.

-Flatten white Crayola Model Magic until it is as large as your sketch.
-Place your sketch on top of the Model Magic.
-Trace around the facial shape with a marker.
+Flatten white Crayola Model Magic until it is as large as each student's sketch.
+Students place sketches on top of the Model Magic and trace around the facial shape with a marker.
 Cut out the tiger mask.

-Crumple up recycled newspaper to place under the mask to give it a 3-D, rounded shape.
+Students crumple up recycled newspaper to place under the mask, giving it a 3-D, rounded shape.
 Form ears and other facial features from Model Magic.
 Add or trim as needed.

-Add a hanging loop on the back of your mask by attaching a thick coil of Model Magic to the upper edge.
+Add a hanging loop on the back of each mask by attaching a thick coil of Model Magic to the upper edge.
 Dry.